DanIsraelMalta/Numerics/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/6a9d22ee-f257-4001-89e3-ea8b80a81090)

-## Example 4 - using linear algebra to reduce amount of data:
+## Example 4 - using linear algebra to simultaneously reduce noise and amount of data:

-### lets reduce an extremely noisy signal (200% noise-to-signal ratio) with +3k samples to 40 samples while maintainng most of the information (red is original signal, blue is reduced signal):
+### lets take 3k samples from an extremely noisy signal (over 200% noise-to-signal ratio):
 ```cpp
 // define a signal with 200% noise-to-signal ration const float step{ 0.01f };